Graduate Student Dissertations, Theses, Capstones, and Portfolios

 Recommended Citation

-Ordonez-Feliciano, J. P. (2009).
-Self-Efficacy and Instruction in Mathematics [Doctoral dissertation, Lynn University].
+Ordóñez-Feliciano, J. P. (2009).
+Self-efficacy and instruction in mathematics [Doctoral dissertation, Lynn University].
 SPIRAL. https://spiral.lynn.edu/etds/165